Izmaylovo Estate: Background

 Nikita Yuryev, younger brother of Anastasia Romanovna, acquired Izmaylovo village in the middle of the 16th century.
 Members of Romanov-Zakharyin-Yuryev clan owned lands in north-eastern Russian provinces, and conveniently placed their suburban residences in the eastern and north-eastern suburbs of Moscow (Rubtsovo, Preobrazhenskoye et al.).
 Izmaylovo village with wooden Romanov court was placed on a hill surrounded by Serebryanka river bend; it became a center of a hunting reserve, and most of its residents catered to the Romanov hunt.
 The dams and ponds that turned a hill into an island existed back in the 16th century, but then the hill remained connected to the mainland with a narrow tract of solid ground.

 Izmaylovo was destroyed during the Time of Troubles but soon restored to its original function by the Romanov-Yuryev family.
-In 1655 this line of the Romanovs extinct and its properties inherited by the reigning Tsar Alexis.
+In 1655 this line of the Romanovs went extinct and its properties inherited by the reigning Tsar Alexis.
 Alexis consolidated numerous Romanov lands into a continuous tract spanning from Yauza River in the west to Kuskovo and Pekhorka River in the east.
 Alexis repopulated the lands with peasants (548 households) and tradesmen (216 households) relocated from the provinces.